 Let's say that you send an important text message to a contact that is in a weak signal zone.
 The message appears to have sent on your end and you have no reason to believe that it wasn't received a few seconds later.
 However, since your contact was in a poor service area or maybe had his phone off or in airplane mode, he will not have any idea when the message was sent.
 If he assumes that it was just sent and the information is time sensitive, it could be catastrophic.
 Also, be specific in your instructions in case the message is not received right away.
 Don't tell someone to "Meet me at HQ in an hour".
 Your text should be worded thusly...
 "1335 - Meet me at HQ at 1500 hrs."
 Your recipient will have all the information they need.

-Skype is an amazing program!
-It is easy to set up, incredibly useful and there is a free version.
-However, Skype does not have the same degree of security that it had before Microsoft acquired it.
+Skype used to be an amazing program but it is no longer to be trusted.
+Skype does not have the same degree of security that it had before Microsoft acquired it.
 It is fine for family and friends to visit and pass along things that you don't want everyone in the world to know but it offers zero protection against government intrusion or very determined hackers.
 You can call Skype to Skype for free and have unlimited talk time.
 If you want to call a landline, you either have to subscribe to one of their programs, use their pre-paid program or offer payment information call by call.
-You can get Skype on desktop or laptop computers and there is an full-featured app for your phone.
+You can get Skype on desktop or laptop computers and there is a full-featured app for your phone.
 It has a wonderful texting program, voice and video messaging and file transfer.
 Skype is moderately secure in all modes, free and easy to use.

 If you would like to purchase the premier version, you can also get your own phone number which you can use for a home or business phone and it is pretty cheap.
 When you call out, you can set your caller ID to either show that you called from an anonymous number or any number of your choice.
 You have complete control of call forwarding, caller ID and many other features.

 ProtonMail is probably the most secure, stand-alone email program known at the present time.
 It is based in Switzerland and is extremely secure.
 You can send secure attachments, both voice and text plus images and audio files.
 As with Signal, ProtonMail is only totally secure with other ProtonMail users.
 ProtonMail may take a little while to get an account.
-I've had people tell me if they've got it in as little as two days but personally, mine took 8 months to get but that was back when they first started.
+I've been using ProtonMail since it's very inception and have found no flaws.

 As with Signal for texting, ProtonMail is the only email program that we will share sensitive information over at the current time.